A Clean Handoff

 Why This Matters in Practice

-This may seem like a small procedural detail, but it serves an important function.
-Without a clear discharge mechanism, a personal representative, trustee, or other transferor might hesitate to hand over property to a custodian for fear of ongoing liability.
-This statute removes that concern.
+This may seem like a small detail, but it serves a key purpose.
+Without a clear release step, a trustee or personal representative might delay handing over property out of fear of ongoing liability.
+This statute removes that worry.